shiltemann/CTF-writeups-public/writeup.md

 $ convert -crop 224x224 +repage hotdogs/out%04d.jpg
 ```

 Next, we can use [Clarifai](https://clarifai.com) to do the image recognition to determine whether the subimages are dogs or hotdogs.
-Clarifai gives you 5000 free operations per month, so we needed two accounts to analyze all the subimages.
+Clarifai gives you 5000 free operations per month, but since we have a little over 7500 subimages, we needed two accounts to perform this analysis.

 ```python
 import os